 In today’s fast-paced landscape, a new app or website seems to debut every hour, hailed as the ultimate marketing tool poised to revolutionize the industry itself – at least until the next big thing arrives tomorrow.

-Marketers often spend more time and effort selling than they do innovating new products or services.
-It’s a cash flow life support system instead of a true growth tool.
-Their first and often biggest question is how.
-How does a company reach its customers without them knowing they have been reached?
+Marketers often find themselves dedicating more time and effort to selling rather than innovating new products or services.
+This approach serves as a cash flow life support system rather than a genuine growth tool.
+The primary question remains: how can a company effectively reach its customers without them realizing they’ve been reached?

-The first instinct appears to be the declared holy grail of the 2000s – social media.
-But is that instinct realistic considering the glut of options in an ever growing/crowded search environment?
-No, not if you want to be a standout in the vast world of search.
+The initial instinct leads many to the perceived holy grail of the 2000s – social media.
+However, is this instinct realistic in an environment with an abundance of options, contributing to the ever-growing and crowded search landscape?
+The answer is no, especially if the goal is to stand out in the vast world of search.

-The bottom line is that proper SEO and organic search techniques will tend to be more time worthy.
-Marketing is as much an art as it is science.
-Focus your attention on results, and stay away from social sites unless you happen to be selling cat food or graduation announcements.
+In essence, proper SEO and organic search techniques are often more time-worthy.
+Marketing is both an art and a science.
+Focus on results and consider steering clear of social sites unless your offerings happen to revolve around cat food or graduation announcements.